 Enrolment & Selection process

 Curricular internships make up part of the curriculum of each Master’s Programme.
-Students are required to enroll in the elective course entitled "Internship" (code 9040), worth 4 ECTS credits.
+Students are required to enrol in the elective course entitled "Internship" (code 9040), worth 4 ECTS credits.
 This internship is thus part of the 60 credits necessary to complete the Master’s programme.
 Internships are required to have a minimum of 120 hours and a maximum of 900 hours.

 Organisations working in collaboration with IBEI send descriptions of available internships, which will be forwarded to students who have requested information about the internships IBEI offers.
 Students may then notify IBEI if they are interested in any.